Whether due to health reasons, environmental factors, or ethical concerns, many of us are trying to eat less meat – or even cut it out altogether.

 Mushroom and leek quinoa risotto

-Because it uses quinoa instead of rice, it’s also much healthier than classic risotto.
+Because it uses quinoa instead of rice, it’s also healthier than classic risotto.
 Packed with minerals, fibre, antioxidants, and essential amino acids, quinoa is one of the most nutrient-dense foods around.

 Simply fry leeks, mushrooms, and garlic until soft, then add quinoa and wine, and let it bubble away.
 Next, add the stock in stages until it’s all been absorbed.
-This should only take around 15 minutes, and when it’s ready, the quinoa should still have some bite to it.
+This should take around 15 minutes, and when it’s ready, the quinoa should still have some bite to it.

 12. Spinach and feta filo pie